8 Tips For Keeping Your Dog Cool

-Dogs and cats struggle with the heat, not just because of all their hair but also their inability to sweat easily, dogs mainly sweat through panting through the mouth, and to a limited extent through their paws.
+Dogs mainly sweat through panting, and to a limited extent, through their paws.
 Cats sweat mostly through their paws.
 Just like us, dogs can also lose their appetite when the weather is particularly hot.
 It is completely normal for the occasional meal to be missed during hotter days.

-The key to dealing with heat with regards to your dog is never to think they will be able to just solely judge whether it is too hot for themselves, don’t rely on your dog to be sensible as if there is a choice between being with you in the sun or being on the kitchen tiles without you they will opt for being with you.
+The key to dealing with heat with regards to your dog is never to think they will be able to just solely judge whether it is too hot for themselves.
+Don’t rely on your dog to be sensible as if there is a choice between being with you in the hot sun or being on the cool kitchen tiles without you, they will opt for being with you.

-Avoid exercising your dog during the hottest times of day, 10 am – 4pm, exercise your dog earlier in a morning and later at night.
+Avoid exercising your dog during the hottest times of day, 10am – 4pm.
+Exercise your dog earlier in the morning and later at night.
 Be aware of heat exhaustion and reconsider strenuous exercise on hot days.

-Pavements and asphalt heat up in no time to check, put the back of your hand on the ground and see how long you can keep it there before it’s uncomfortable.
+Pavements and asphalt heat up in no time.
+To check if the pavement is too hot, put the back of your hand on the ground and see how long you can keep it there before it’s uncomfortable.
 If it is uncomfy within 5 seconds and you wish to lift your hand then avoid pavements and keep to grass as it will be too hot for paws.

-Remember dogs can also get the sunburn, especially on those glorious wet noses!
+Remember dogs can also get sunburned, especially on those glorious wet noses!

 Never leave your dog in cars, conservatories or greenhouses!
 Please don’t, this is how dogs die extremely quickly as temperatures can soar to deadly heights for a dog within minutes, even in the shade, even with the windows open!

-Keep them at home, even if you are just popping out to the shops.
+Keep them in a cool area of the home, even if you are just popping out to the shops.

-If you are travelling make sure your air conditioning works and that you have some way of blocking the sun out and don’t leave them in the car.
+If you are travelling, make sure your air conditioning works and that you have some way of blocking the sun out.
+Don’t leave them in the car.

-Swimming is a lovely exercise for dogs in the heat… Also good overall for the joints and is better than running through fields with tall grass and pollen flying all over the place.
+Swimming is a lovely exercise for dogs in the heat.
+It's good for the joints and is better than running through fields with tall grass and pollen flying all over the place.

 Pets who struggle overall with breathing such as certain bull breeds such as bulldogs and small dogs such as pugs and cats similar to Persians really suffer in the heat so take extra special care with them.